Atlanta D.A. Fani Willis Says She’s Coming for Rappers Connected to Crime

 The federal Racketeer Influenced and Corrupt Organizations (RICO) Act allows for extended criminal penalties.

-Watch the news conference below.
+You can watch the news conference here.

 Discover more from Urban Hollywood 411